Virtuoso-D3V/0g-doc/docs/0G Chain/Precompiles/DASigners.md

 ### Vote

-Signers can submit their signature of a registration message to request joining the quorums in next epoch.
-At the beginning of an epoch, the `DASigners` module will calculate the number of votes for the registered signers of this epoch based on their delegation token amount.
-Every delegated `TokensPerVote` A0GI count as one vote and one signer can have up to `MaxVotesPerSigner` votes.
-All votes will then be randomly ordered and are divided into quorums.
+Signers can submit their signatures on a registration message to request joining the quorums in the next epoch.
+At the start of each epoch, the DASigners module calculates the voting power for registered signers based on their delegated token amounts.
+Each delegated TokensPerVote A0GI counts as one vote, and each signer can have up to MaxVotesPerSigner votes.
+All votes are then randomly ordered and distributed into quorums.

 ## Interface